glotzerlab/hoomd-examples/README.md

 # HOOMD-blue example scripts

 Welcome to the HOOMD-blue example scripts.
 These jupyter notebooks demonstrate how to utilize the functionality of [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/), from the most basic level to advanced topics.
-You can view a static version of this online (TODO: link), or download the examples and run them on your own system interactively where you can easily modify and rerun the examples to see how things change:
+You can view a [static version of this online](http://nbviewer.jupyter.org/github/joaander/hoomd-examples/blob/master/index.ipynb), or download the examples and run them on your own system interactively where you can easily modify and rerun the examples to see how things change:
 ```
 git clone https://bitbucket.org/glotzer/hoomd-examples.git
 cd hoomd-examples